lindersi/lindersi/README.md

 - 👋 Hi, I’m @lindersi
 - 👀 I’m interested in home automation, Raspberry Pi projects, cryptocurrencies, webdesign and trailrunning
-- 🌱 I’m currently learning git, python and Superalgos
+- 🌱 I’m currently learning git, docker, python
 - 💞️ I’m looking to collaborate on ... / not yet able to code
 - 📫 How to reach me ... - over github?